processone/docs.ejabberd.im/content/admin/guide/clustering.md

 attached back to the cluster until it has been explicitly removed permanently from the cluster.

-To remove a node from the cluster permanently, the following command must be run from the node:
+To permanently remove a running node from the cluster, the following command must be run as the `ejabberd` daemon user, from one node of the
+cluster:

 		#!console
-		$ ejabberdctl leave_cluster
+		$ ejabberdctl leave_cluster 'ejabberd@ejabberd02'

+The removed node must be running while calling leave_cluster to make it permanently removed.
+It's then immediately stopped.

 # Service Load-Balancing